Warning to homeowners on significant changes to capital gains rules from April 2020

 Lettings Relief

-More significantly, Lettings Relief is being withdrawn from 6 April 2020.
+More significantly, Lettings Relief was largely withdrawn from 6 April 2020.
 This relief is currently worth up to £40,000, per person, per property.
 Lettings Relief is available, in addition to Private Residence Relief, for properties that were once your main residence.
 This sizable relief is the lower of the amount of private residence relief available in respect of the letting, £40,000, or the amount of the gain arising by reason of the letting.

 Contact us for advice today on capital gains tax and other property related tax issues

 The revised, considerably shortened timeframe will leave the calculation of capital gains as an afterthought for many.
-We regularly provide specialist tax advice on this matter to both individuals and solicitors and would advise anyone disposing of such property to take advice from a professional tax advisor early, in advance of the completion of a sale to allow adequate time to analyse all the required information.
-For more information and advice, contact our tax team on 0161 832 4841 or email info@alexander.co.uk.
+We regularly provide specialist tax advice on this matter to both individuals and solicitors.
+We advise anyone disposing of such property to take advice from a professional tax advisor early.
+Having this in advance of the completion of a sale will allow adequate time to analyse all the required information.